e-olang/e-olang/README.md

 ## Academic Research

 ### Custom-Transfomers
 Building a custom fill mask language model based on RoBERTa architecture.
 The idea is to create an MLM model for Swahili language which is currently considered one of the low-resource languages popular in East and Central Africa.
-All this is built using the hugging face transfomer library and Pytorch ml ml framework
+All this is built using the Hugging Face transfomer library and Pytorch framework

 ## Projects